oktadev/okta-blog/_source/_posts/2022-08-19-build-crud-spring-and-vue.md

  ▸    Tenant: dev-0xb84jzp.us.auth0.com
 ```

-Take note of the domain listed as the tenet.
+Take note of the domain listed as the tenant.
 This is your Auth0 domain.
 If you need to find it again later, you can use `auth0 tenants list`.

 Update`src/main/resources/application.properties`.
 Fill in your actual Auth0 domain.